 15- Kilchurn Castle

-Located on the edge of a luscious peninsula at Loch Awe in Argyll and Bute just a two-hour drive from Glasgow, you will find one of the most beautiful ruined castles in Scotland.
+Located on the edge of a luscious peninsula at Loch Awe in Argyll and Bute just a two-hour drive from Glasgow, you will find one of Scotland’s most beautiful ruined castles.

 The ruined castle of Kilchurn looks as if it was once regal and might be well placed in the Disney movie Brave.

-Built in the mid-1400’s Kilchurn Castle has had quite a few purposes, firstly a fortress, then a residence and finally a military post.
+Built in the mid-1400’s Kilchurn Castle has had several purposes: a fortress, a residence, and a military post.